cypress-io/cypress-documentation/content/guides/core-concepts/writing-and-organizing-tests.md

 From your support file you can `import` or `require` other files to keep things organized.

-We automatically seed an example support file, which has several commented out examples.
+We automatically seed an example support file for each configured testing type, which has several commented out examples.

 You can define behaviors in a `before` or `beforeEach` within any of the `cypress/support` files: